payam1986128/supply-chain-tracking/README.md

 4. Spring security starter: to prepare authentication and authorization
 5. Spring data JPA starter: to use Hibernate ORM
 6. Spring validation starter: to validate request data
+7. Spring test starter: to integrate tests
+8. Rest assured: to assert service responses
-7. Lombok: to reduce boilerplate of POJOs
+9. Lombok: to reduce boilerplate of POJOs
-8. Mapstruct: to map objects to each other
+10. Mapstruct: to map objects to each other
-9. QueryDsl: to prepare dynamic query
+11. QueryDsl: to prepare dynamic query
-10. JWT: to configure bearer token auth type
+12. JWT: to configure bearer token auth type
-11. Maven: to build modules and project
+13. Maven: to build modules and project
-12. Docker: to build project in the container
+14. Docker: to build project in the container
-13. Docker compose: to build and initialize services in the container based environment
+15. Docker compose: to build and initialize services in the container based environment
-14. postgresql: to query and command data
+16. postgresql: to query and command data

 ### Architecture:<br/>